RuiHan-123/I2GDS2025-Final/README.md

 # Picard
-Picard is a duplicate-marking tool that identifies and remove PCR duplicates.
+Picard is a duplicate-marking tool that identifies  PCR duplicates.
 First, the script sets the cluster job parameters (job name, account, runtime, memory, and array size) and defines the input and output directories along with the cell ID file.
 Each array task reads one cell ID and checks whether the corresponding merged BAM file exists.The BAM file is then sorted using samtools, which is required by Picard.
 Finally, Picard MarkDuplicates is run to identify PCR duplicates and generate a duplication metrics file.